aniravi24/explore-hacks-db-workshop-2021/README.md

 . . .

 - Can handle geospatial data, being able to take a latitude/longitude and do queries on it, such as "find me the nearest coffee shop from my location" (directly in Postgres!)

+. . .

+- ACID compliant, has transactions (incredibly valuable, we use this everywhere), and has MVCC (Multi-Version Concurrency Control)

+. . .

+- Handle permissions directly in the database, with multiple users, and have multiple schemas or databases to separate tables

 See Appendix for more of these examples (like how someone basically built something like Google Maps routing in Postgres).